Jack Suwinski Player Props: Pirates vs. Nationals

 Nationals Pitching Rankings

-- Corbin gets the start for the Nationals, his sixth of the season.
-He is 1-3 with a 5.88 ERA and 19 strikeouts in 26 2/3 innings pitched.
+- Gray gets the start for the Nationals, his sixth of the season.
+He is 1-4 with a 2.93 ERA and 25 strikeouts in 27 2/3 innings pitched.

-- The left-hander last appeared on Sunday against the Minnesota Twins, when he tossed six innings, allowing three earned runs while giving up seven hits.
+- His most recent appearance came on Tuesday against the New York Mets, when the right-hander went six scoreless innings while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.